Article 8 of the European Convention on Human Rights: Right

 Article 8 is considered to be one of the convention's most open-ended provisions.

+Structure

+The European Court of Human Rights applies a structured test when reviewing complaints under Article 8.
+First, the applicant must show that the matter falls within the scope of one of the four protected interests: private life, family life, home or correspondence.
+Once Article 8 is engaged, the Court considers whether the case involves a negative obligation or a positive obligation.
+A negative obligation requires the State to refrain from interfering with the right.
+A positive obligation requires the State to take active steps to secure the right, and this can extend to disputes between private parties.

+Where the case involves a negative obligation, Article 8(2) provides three conditions that any interference must meet.
+These consist of the interference being in accordance with the law, it must pursue one of the legitimate aims listed in the provision and it must also be necessary in a democratic society.

+The condition "in accordance with the law" requires more than just compliance with domestic law.
+It also requires the law to be accessible, foreseeable in its effects and supported by adequate safeguards against arbitrary use.
+"Necessary in a democratic society" raises the question as to whether the interference responds to a "pressing social need" and is proportionate to the aim pursued.

 Family life

 In X, Y, and Z v.
 UK, the Court recalls that "the notion of 'family life' in Article 8 is not confined solely to families based on marriage and may encompass other de facto relationships.
 When deciding whether a relationship can be said to amount to 'family life', a number of factors may be relevant, including whether the couples live together, the length of their relationship and whether they have demonstrated their commitment to each other by having children together or by any other means.

 Home

 In Niemietz v Germany case the court gave broader meaning to the 'home' notion including professional/business premises such as a lawyer's office.

 Private life

 For better understanding of perception of "private life" case law should be analyzed.
 In Niemietz v.
 Germany, the Court held that it "does not consider it possible or necessary to attempt an exhaustive definition of the notion of 'private life'.
 However, it would be too restrictive to limit the notion to an 'inner circle' in which the individual may live his own personal life as he choose and to exclude therefrom entirely the outside world not encompassed within that circle.
 Respect for private life must also comprise to a certain degree the right to establish and develop relationship and develop relationship with other human beings."